illusorier/123/Angular/angular1/Angular-UI-Router.md

 You still can specify what parameters to receive even though the parameters don't appear in the url.

+### Route to Component

-UI-Router v1.0 for AngularJS(1.x) introduced the
+UI-Router v1.0 for AngularJS(1.x) introduced the ability to route directly to AngularJS 1.5+ components.

-In legacy UI-Router (version 0.x.x), views can only be defined using a template
+In legacy UI-Router (version 0.x.x), views can only be defined using *a template* and *a controller*.

+create a component => update the state definition

+In the state definition, replace `template / controller` properties with a `component` property which refers to the name of the new component.

+        .state('userlist', {
+          url: '/users',
+          component: 'users', // The component's name
+          resolve: {
+            users: function(UserService) {
+              return UserService.list();
+            }
+          }
+        });